yjsoon/df-style-linked-list_wordpress-plugin/readme.txt

 Tags: links, rss, wordpress, linkblogs, linked-list Requires at least: 2.7
 Tested up to: 3.1
-Stable tag: 2.0.4
+Stable tag: 2.5

 Make your RSS feed for linked-list posts behave like Daring Fireball's: item's RSS permalink goes to link, and other modifications.

 == Description ==

+This plugin now has two parts.

+_Part One_

-This plugin makes your RSS feed for linked-list posts (indicated using a custom field) behave like [Daring Fireball](http://daringfireball.net).
+Makes your RSS feed for linked-list posts (indicated using a custom field) behave like [Daring Fireball](http://daringfireball.net).

 To use, set the custom field "linked_list_url" to the desired location on a link post.
 In your RSS feed, the following will happen: